-To fulfill the History requirement, candidates must complete two courses in Roman History, chosen in consultation with the graduate advisor.
+To fulfill the History requirement, candidates must complete two courses in Roman History, chosen from the following: History 113A, 113B, 113P, or 213, or Classics 150.

-To fulfill the Prose Composition requirement, candidates must complete Latin Prose Composition (Latin 210).
+To fulfill the Prose Composition requirement, candidates must complete the two course series in Latin Prose composition (Latin 210A-B).